Molluscum Contagiosum: Care Instructions

 Molluscum contagiosum is a skin infection caused by a virus.
 It causes small pearly or flesh-coloured bumps.
 The bumps may itch.
 It can also cause a rash.
 The virus spreads easily but is usually not harmful.
 However, the infection can be serious in people with a weak immune system.

-Without treatment, molluscum contagiosum usually goes away in 2 to 4 months.
-In some cases, it may take a year or longer for it to go away.
+Without treatment, the infection usually goes away within 6 to 18 months.
+In some cases, it may take several years for it to go away.
 You may want treatment if the bumps bother you or you want to keep them from spreading.
 Treatments include removing the bumps or freezing or putting medicine on them.
 Treatment depends on where the bumps are.
-Bumps in the genital area are usually removed.
+Bumps in the genital area are usually treated.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.